joseterrera/express-shopping-list/README.md

 Using [insomnia]('https://insomnia.rest/') is free and very useful.
 I would check out the file items.test.js and use those testing routes on insomnia to add, delete, patch, and view.
 To run tests simply type `jest` on the terminal.

+To debug tests, console.log works in many cases.
+You can also try:
+`node --inspect $(which jest) --runInBand NAME_OF_FILE` and adding `debugger` on your tests file.
+Then on chrome, you can debug your tests using chrome dev tools.